ptcrealitylab/Vuforia-Spatial-Toolbox-Virtualizer/README.md

 Next, it's time to add OpenCVForUnity v2.4.2 to the project.
 This project is available [on its website](https://enoxsoftware.com/opencvforunity/).
 For testing purposes the free trial is enough.
-Add this asset through Unity's Assets > Import new package menu.
+Add this asset through Unity's Assets > Import package > Custom package menu.

 ## Starting the project in Unity